jake-knerr/cogent/README.md

 #### Use services to manage well-defined aspects of application state.

-#### The component that owns the state that is passed to a service must initialize the service, and is the only component that can react to changes to the state made by the service.
+#### The component that owns the state that is managed by a service is the only component that can react to changes to the state made by the service.

+If multiple components own state that is managed by the service than the service has grown too large.

+#### Components can only read data from a service if they own the data.

 #### Services should not directly change the view.
-Services focus on state and data operations.

 Read view operations on the view are fine.

+#### Services can be used to trigger view-related changes by asking the service to pass the request to the

 #### Keep a component's controller thin and delegate to services when feasible.